Recently, I’ve been thinking about how different things are; how things have changed compared to the past.

 Digital Nomads have much more freedom than the average person.
 Because they run their own business, they can choose what to work on and when to work on it.

 It upsets me how many smart people go off and create software for companies like Microsoft and Facebook.
 These companies are big enough as it is.
 The employees at these companies are paid, essentially, to line the shareholders pockets.
 You’re either creating something so insignificant that your contribution doesn’t really matter, or you’re creating something that you could have had a share in yourself.
 Some companies even go so far as to claim ownership of anything an employee creates in their spare time.

 Another appeal to Digital Nomadism is that you can chose to live abroad whilst still doing the same work.
-So many people from the UK tend to leave when they retire to be expats.
+So many people from the UK tend to leave when they retire to become expats.
 As a Nomad you can do it as part of your daily life.
 In fact, it can actually be very beneficial to do it.
 It’s cheaper to live in some foreign countries (eg: Thailand), which means that your company doesn’t have to be as profitable as it would have to be back home.

 I think one of the most interesting parts of the lifestyle is that you will find out a lot about yourself.
 Whether you work better with a routine or no routine.
 What new foods you might like.
 If you crave stability or new things.